ethan-gustafson/ruby-js-algorithms/README.md

 - Functional only in Ruby
 - An application that takes a CSV file and merges it to a letter which ends up with a whole bunch of text files that have the right information as letters that are ready to send out
-## JavaScript String Conversion
+## String Conversion
-- Functional in JavaScript
+- Functional in JavaScript, Ruby, and Python
 - Is an algorithm utilizing **Recursion** in order to convert a string into an object containing a key of each character with a value of the number of times it appeared in the string.